 We encourage you to become as familiar as possible with the basic details pertaining to financial aid.
 The instructions and resources on this site will guide you through the procedures and help clarify types of financial aid, eligibility, forms and deadlines.

-All candidates for aid must complete the Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service's (CSS) PROFILE form and submit online to the appropriate agencies by the financial aid application deadline (Feb.
-1 for first-year applicants).
+All candidates for aid must complete the Free Application for Federal Student Aid (FAFSA) (domestic students only) and the College Scholarship Service's (CSS) PROFILE form and submit online to the appropriate agencies by the financial aid application deadline.

 Financial aid at Union: